DeepaliBhosle/BankApp/README.md

-## End-to-End Bank Application Deployment using DevSecOps on AWS EKS
+## End-to-End Bank Application Deployment using DevSecOps on Azure AKS
 - This is a multi-tier bank an application written in Java (Springboot).
 ![BankApp Welcome page](https://github.com/user-attachments/assets/07f227ad-c368-4dd3-a03a-804bab1bcee7)